IngoClemens/placeReflection/README.md

 Edit the file in a text editor and replace USERNAME in the path with your user name.
 Save the file.

 Restart Maya.
-The modify menu in the main menu bar should now contain the menu item Place Reflection at the bottom.
+The modify menu in the main menu bar should now contain the menu items Place Reflection Tool and Quick Zoom Tool at the bottom.

 ## Usage: